anamoyee/RoboBottom/README.md

   - Suggest cancelling -1 rem
   - Suggest reporting bug
 - [ ] image support
-- [ ] add "from 4h ago" to the reminder footer
 - [ ] integrate the Melanie announcements to robobottom:
   - Attention all (1) passengers...
 Wilford Industries wishes you a good morning.
 The temperature outside is {get_temperature()} degrees Celsius.
 As we enter the Yukon Territory of the former Canada, we remind you, for your personal safety, be prepared to brace.
 We are {get_formated_days_since_birth()} from departure.
 At the tone, the exact time will be 0800 hours.
 - [ ] add a ".then()" functionality.
 When defining you can specify two reminders or more (with some new separator, very hard to accidentally type) or some other way maybe to have a 'next' button which schedules the reminder net in line if any for example: